 With kindergarten, it would be really difficult to have usable data since essentially there are 85 questions you need to ask JUST for letter/sound recognition (26 capital letters, 28 lowercase letters [includes a book “a” and a book “g”], and 31 sounds [consonant and short/long vowels]).
 Quite frankly, there are not enough sticky notes in the world for me to keep track of that information for 20-25 students.
 This is why I love ESGI.
 It keeps track of everything for you AND you have a ton of usable data that you can turn into action.

 You can grab a 60 day free trial of ESGI by clicking: ESGI FREE TRIAL This link will also give you a nice discount if you decide to purchase it.
 THE best part of the free trial… you don’t need to put your credit card in.

 You can learn more about ESGI by watching this video or reading this blog post: ESGI: Embracing Assessments… PSST You Will LOVE THEM!

-For my intervention students, I ask the parents to come in so I can show them some activities they can do with their child that is FUN!
-Then I give the parents these resources and we practice them with their child.
+For my intervention students, I ask the parents to come in so I can show them some alphabet activities they can do with their child that is FUN!
+Then I give the parents these resources and we practice them in different ways with their child.